 We invest portions of excess cash and cash equivalents and funds held for our clients in liquid, investment-grade marketable securities such as corporate bonds, commercial paper, asset-backed securities, U.S. treasury securities, money market securities, and other cash equivalents.
 We follow an established investment policy and set of guidelines to monitor and help mitigate our exposure to liquidity and credit risks.
 Nevertheless, our corporate investments and client fund assets are subject to general market, interest rate, credit, and liquidity risks.
-These risks may be exacerbated, individually or in unison, during periods of unusual financial market volatility.
-Any loss of or inability to access client funds could have an adverse impact on our cash position and results of operations and could require us to obtain additional sources of liquidity.
+These risks may be exacerbated, individually or in unison, during periods of unusual financial market volatility such as that we are currently experiencing as a result of the COVID-19 pandemic.
+Any loss of or inability to access our corporate investments or client funds could have adverse impacts on our business, client relations, liquidity, results of operations and financial condition and could require us to seek additional sources of liquidity.